Neighbors 4 Neighbors' Surfside Building Collapse Victim Fund Helping Those In Need

 MIAMI (CBSMiami) – Call Neighbors 4 Neighbors at (305) 597-4404 or visit Neighbors4Neighbors.org/SurfsideFund if you want to help those affected by the Surfside condo collapse.

-Over the first weekend following the collapse, the nonprofit’s Surfside Building Collapse Victim Fund raised just over $36,000.READ MORE: Hurricane Elsa: Too Soon To Tell Impact On South Florida
+Over the first weekend following the collapse, the nonprofit’s Surfside Building Collapse Victim Fund raised just over $36,000.READ MORE: Surfside Condo Collapse: Miami-Dade Mayor Confirms Demolition Will Happen, But No Specific Time Given

-Neighbors 4 Neighbors Executive Director Katy Meagher said the fund’s goal will be to assist the victims in the long term with unforeseen costs and things not covered by insurance.READ MORE: Former UM Coach Mark Richt Diagnosed With Parkinson's
+Neighbors 4 Neighbors Executive Director Katy Meagher said the fund’s goal will be to assist the victims in the long term with unforeseen costs and things not covered by insurance.READ MORE: Tracking Elsa: Tropical Storm Warning Issued For Portions Of Florida Keys As TS Elsa Continues WNW

 The state’s Department of Emergency Management has recognized Neighbors 4 Neighbors as one of only two organizations to trust during this crisis.

-On Tuesday, Meagher also announced that feeding first responders, with the help of Catering the Event, has been added to the nonprofit’s efforts.MORE NEWS: Tracking The Tropics: Hurricane Elsa Winds, Rain Spreading Across Windward Islands
+On Tuesday, Meagher also announced that feeding first responders, with the help of Catering the Event, has been added to the nonprofit’s efforts.MORE NEWS: Health Experts Stress Food Safety On 4th Of July As Foodborne Illnesses Increase With Warmer, Humid Temps

 As a result, Neighbors 4 Neighbors has added an option on the donation site to designate your donation toward feeding first responders.
 On Tuesday, they received $5,000 to go toward feeding first responders.